organicmaps/organicmaps/docs/INSTALL.md

 ### Building and running

-Open `xcode/omim.xcworkspace` in XCode.
+Open `xcode/omim.xcworkspace` in Xcode.

 Select "OMaps" product scheme.

 - Choose "Your Mac (Designed for iPad)" to run on Mac without using Simulator.
-- Choose arbitrary "iPhone _" or "iPad _" to run on Simulator.
+- Choose either "iPhone _" or "iPad _" to run in the Simulator.

 Compile and run the project ("Product" → "Run").